 Goal 4: Communication: Graduates demonstrate competence in written, oral, and interpersonal communication skills in multiple formats and contexts.
-They express
+They express psychological concepts clearly and with culturally appropriate adaptations for different audiences.
+Graduates will be able to

 - Outcome 7: Develop human interpersonal skills for working with individuals from culturally diverse backgrounds either in person or through the use of technology. - Outcome 8: Articulate insights effectively and empathically to individuals and groups.